OUR MISSION IS TO CONTRIBUTE TO THE ERADICATION OF HUMAN MALARIA

 Malaria is one of the oldest and deadliest diseases in the world and it is completely preventable.
 We are committed to working in collaboration with our partner research institutions, funders, collaborators in Africa and Europe, regulatory experts, and other malaria control organizations in an effort to eradicate this devastating disease.

-• Field Science
+- Field and Laboratory Science

 Dr. Anthony A. James is the principal investigator of the research group at the University of California, Irvine (UCI).
 He is a Donald Bren and Distinguished Professor of Microbiology & Molecular Genetics (School of Medicine) and Molecular Biology & Biochemistry (School of Biological Sciences), and a member of the National Academy of Sciences (USA).
 An alumnus of UCI, he did postdoctoral work at Harvard Medical School and Brandeis University.
 His research group is recognized widely for its contributions to molecular biological investigations of mosquitoes and the development of genetic approaches to controlling vector-borne diseases.
 Their work for UCMI involves the development of engineered genes that interfere with malaria parasite development in mosquitoes coupled with gene-drive systems as part of a population modification control strategy.